elastic/ecs/generated/README.md

 * `csv/fields.csv`: A csv file you can use to import ECS field definitions in a spreadsheet.

+* `ecs/*.yml`: These are the files you should use, if you need to consume ECS programmatically.
+This repo's artifact generators all operate based off of one of these two representations (documentation, csv, Elasticsearch template, etc).
-* `ecs/*.yml`: Two files that are the fully fleshed out representation of ECS.
-  All the default values are filled in, basic checks have been made to ensure correctness or consistency, etc.
+  The two files are the fully fleshed out representation of ECS: default values are filled in, all fields being reused elsewhere are made explicit, additional attributes are computed.
-  Generators literally operate on one of these two representations, depending on whether they depend on the variables `ecs_flat` or `ecs_nested`.

 * `elasticsearch/{6,7}/template.json`: Sample Elasticsearch templates to get started using ECS.
 Check out how to use them in